Math Learning Center - MLC

 Open for Digital Tutoring to Support Math & Stat Courses

-In order to provide drop-in tutoring while following the recommended guidelines regarding social distancing, the Math Learning Center will be conducted completely through digital delivery format.
-The Math Learning Center room will not operate from its usual physical space.
-The MLC uses the Microsoft Teams platform to provide online tutoring for the relevant mathematics and statistics courses.
+In order to provide drop-in tutoring while following the recommended guidelines regarding social distancing, the Math Learning Center will be conducted remotely.
+The MLC uses the Microsoft Teams platform to provide online tutoring for the eligible mathematics and statistics courses.
 Our goal is to support students as they develop learning skills required for their respective courses.

 Hours & Staffing:

-The hours of the MLC for Fall 2020
+The hours of the MLC for Spring 2021

-- We will intend to have one tutor designated to assist with 200-level math classes; one tutor designated to assist with statistics classes; and at least one tutor designated to assist with 100-level math classes.
+- We intend to have one tutor designated to assist with 200-level math classes; one tutor designated to assist with statistics classes; and at least three tutors designated to assist with 100-level math classes.

 The MLC is supported directly by student fees associated with the following math and statistics courses: